santosidauruk/catalog/README.md

 ### `yarn`

-To install all depedencies in this project
+To install all of depedencies in this project

 ### `yarn serve`

 Run json-server for API
+Open http://localhost:8080/v1/products/ to view it in the browser

 ### `yarn start`